No great thing is created suddenly.

 Epictetus (A.D.
 55-135)

-The discovery that Ein feste Burg (A Mighty Fortress) is the unstated Principal Theme to the Enigma Variations shines the equivalent of Klieg light on Elgar’s use of the German Sixth in the Enigma Theme.
-Before explaining why this is so, let us first briefly examine Elgar's use of that augmented sixth chord.
-The German Sixth appears on the first beat of measure five of the Enigma Theme:
+The discovery that Ein feste Burg (A Mighty Fortress) is the covert Principal Theme to the Enigma Variations shines the equivalent of Klieg light on Elgar’s use of the German Sixth within the Enigma Theme.
+Before explaining why this is the case, it is first necessary to briefly examine Elgar's use of that augmented sixth chord.
+The German Sixth first appears on the downbeat of measure five in the Enigma Theme:

 The German Sixth is enharmonically equivalent to the Dominant Seventh chord, but is spelled differently because it is based on the fourth rather than fifth degree of the scale.
 As a result of its unique structure, the German Sixth resolves to the tonic rather than dominant chord.
 At the beginning of measure five of the Enigma Theme, the German Sixth (formed by the notes C sharp, G, B flat, and E flat) resolves on the third beat to the tonic G minor chord in the second inversion.
 Considering the perpetual skepticism of the scholars, it should be emphasized that the term German Sixth was in common usage when Elgar composed the Enigma Variations in 1898-99.
 Numerous references to the German Sixth are easily located in textbooks and encyclopedias published before and during Elgar's lifetime.
 For instance, it appears in William Crotche's 1812 edition of Musical Composition published in London.
 It also appears in Palmer's Theory of Music published in 1876.
 Ebenezer Prout uses the same terminology in Harmony: It's Theory and Practice published in 1889.
 It also is mentioned in the April 1, 1879, issue of The Musical Times, and in Hugh Carlton's 1881 edition of The Genesis of Harmony published in London.
 It is also analyzed closely in the June 1, 1879, issue of The Monthly Musical Record, also published in London.
 To suggest Elgar may have been unfamiliar with this term in the study of harmony would be absurd.

-And now to the crux.
+And now to the crux of the matter.
 Elgar's use of the German Sixth in the opening measures of the Enigma Theme is significant because the title of the unstated Principal Theme consists of six words in German.
 The appearance of this chord in measure five of the Enigma Theme is doubly significant because Elgar embedded a unique Music Box Cipher within the first six measures of that movement, one designated by the odd placement of a double bar at the end of measure six.
-The cipher solution is an anagrammitization of the unstated Theme's 24 letter title, and the plaintext is comprised of phonetically spelled words and phrases in Latin, English, and Aramaic.
+The cipher solution is an anagrammitization of the unstated Theme's 24 letter title, and the plaintext is comprised of phonetically spelled words and phrases in Latin, English, and what Elgar would have reasonably believed to be Aramaic.
 Even after cracking the cipher, however, the correct melodic solution evades discovery because the number of possible word combinations based on a 24 letter text string is astronomically high.
 This number rises exponentially when factoring in phonetic spellings and multiple languages.
 Therefore, the placement of the German Sixth within the musical cipher serves as a critical clue regarding the correct solution by surreptitiously identifying the source language and number of words for the unstated Theme's title.
-Incredibly, the first letters from the four languages found in Elgar's music box cipher from his name.
+Incredibly, the first letters from the four languages found in Elgar's music box cipher is an acrostic anagram of his surname.

 It is exquisitely appropriate Elgar directed his loyal friend August Jaeger to add the final piece to the puzzle by writing the word Enigma on the title page of the score.
 Jaeger was German, the word Enigma is six letters in length, and the first three letters of Enigma are an anagram of the first word in the title Ein feste Burg.
 The ostensibly English title Enigma is spelled identically in German, posing numerous cryptographic parallels with the German sixth and the six-word title of the unstated principal Theme.
 To learn more about the secrets of the Enigma Variations, read my eBook Elgar’s Enigmas Exposed.